Camilo Cienfuegos: Disappearance

-On 28 October 1959, Cienfuegos' Cessna 310 took off from Camagüey, headed for Havana.
+On the evening of 28 October 1959, Cienfuegos' Cessna 310 took off from Camagüey, headed for Havana.
 Cienfuegos disappeared along the way, his plane apparently having been lost in the Caribbean Sea.

 News of his disappearance was not reported until 30 October.
 When news of it was brought to the Cabinet by Raúl Castro, Fidel seemed surprised and visibly upset, and the government quickly ordered a search and rescue operation.
 Throughout the country, Catholics held mass processions in honour of Cienfuegos and the political leadership widely publicised their concern for their lost comrade.
 The military followed any leads they could, speaking with peasants that claimed to have witnessed a plane crash and even consulting a spiritualist.
 According to United States ambassador Philip Bonsal, he had provided a number of American planes to cooperate in the search efforts, but the Cuban government assigned them to a location where it was unlikely the plane could have been.
 Castro never mentioned American assistance in his report of the search efforts.

 For publicity, Castro was filmed searching for Cienfuegos with his parents, who posed for pictures searching the skies for their lost son.
 But some of those who accompanied Castro on these search flights claimed that he never appeared to be emotionally invested in the search and seemed indifferent to Cienfuegos' fate.
 While himself investigating the disappearance, Cienfuegos' former aide Major Cristóbal Naranjo was murdered by Captain Manuel Beatón, apparently during a drunken argument after Beatón was passed over for a promotion.
 After escaping into the Sierra Maestra and becoming a bandit, Beatón was himself assassinated the following year, prompting many to suspect foul play in the disappearance of Cienfuegos.